10% off with Discount Code HAYES10 via the official firecrest website all year round.

 These questions lead me to discover exactly how serious this company is.
 Not only about their manufacturing process but also their customers that invest in their products.

-So for me I had to impartially have a look at filters again and they raised two concerns for me.
+So for me, I had to impartially have a look at filters again and this raised two concerns for me.

 1. Colour neutrality,

-3. Yes I said two concerns there wasn't suppossed to be a 3rd concern but then I did my research.
+3. Yes, I said two concerns there wasn't supposed to be a 3rd concern but then I did my research.
 Wasn't expecting this one at all it's something I never really thought about.

 I can imagine most of you are probably sitting forward in your seats now and saying what the hell is he on about now it's just a sheet of glass, glass is flat end of story.

-The crazy unexpected added bonus of this processes is as the filters are manufactured of bonded glass they are more resilient to impact then their competitors.
-So harder to scratch and more resilient now that already had my wallet open but there is more..
+The crazy unexpected added bonus of this processes is as the filters are manufactured of bonded glass they are more resilient to impact than their competitors.
+So harder to scratch and more resilient now that already had my wallet open but there is more.

 I have to say they really went above and beyond with this final part of the process.

-As a photographer I love to be in control of my equipment and treat every single piece with both love and hate, we all know the more equipment you have in your exposure the greater the probability of imperfections in your final image.
+As a photographer I love to be in control of my equipment and treat every single piece with both love and hate, we all know the more equipment you have in your exposure the greater the chances are of imperfections in your final image.